-In 2022, we voted on 100% of all resolutions, voting for management recommendations in 96.8% of resolutions, 2.6% against, and had 0.7% abstentions.
+In 2023, we voted on 95% of all resolutions, voting for management recommendations in 88% of resolutions, 2% against, 1% abstentions, and 3% split votes.

-Public Equity - UK voting in 2022
+Public Equity - UK voting in 2023

 We publish our voting records on our website which can be found here.
 Our Engagement and Voting Policy is also available on our website.